ibm-cloud-docs/FileStorage/index.md

 ## Submitting your Order

-When you're ready to submit your order, follow the instructions [here](provisioning-file-storage.html).
+When you're ready to submit your order, you can place it through the [Console](provisioning-block_storage.html) or the [SLCLI](ordering-through-cli.html).
 For Provisioning File Storage with VMware, click [here](architecture-guide-file-storage-vmware.html)

 ## Connecting your new storage